Najsłynniejszy polski teatrzyk literacko-rewiowy okresu dwudziestolecia międzywojennego.

 Feliks Parnell (Gladiator) in the Qui Pro Quo cabaret, 1927, photo from the archives of Tomasz Mościcki

 Qui Pro Quo owes its position of the most famous theatre of pre-war Warsaw to Fryderyk Járosy, who came to the capital in 1924 for guest performances.
 At that time he was a member of the Blue Bird cabaret, established by a group of Russian emigrants.
 He appeared in Qui Pro Quo for the first time in the 1924/1925 season and soon became its main director.
-Járosy modernised the style of the Warsaw's cabaret by combining the elements of Paris revue, Russian stages of 'small forms', Polish multiculturalism and political satire into one coherent whole.
-Járosy became a part of Qui Pro Quo's legend also thanks to the witty way he conducted the show, and the inimitable style which he developed using his Polish language with a foreign accent.
+Járosy modernised the style of the Warsaw cabaret by combining elements of Paris revue, Russian ‘small form’ stages, Polish multiculturalism, and political satire into one coherent whole.
+Járosy also became a part of Qui Pro Quo's legend thanks to the witty way he conducted the show, and the inimitable style which he developed using his Polish language with a foreign accent.

 Qui Pro Quo owed its fame to the excellent political satire.
 Although it was loyal to the government – its artists had a special fondness for Marshal Piłsudski – it certainly was not servile.
-Hence the frequent censorship interferences in theatrical programs, as well as two attempts to liquidate the theatre, which was pestering the authorities.
+Hence the frequent censorship interference in its theatrical programmes, as well as two attempts to liquidate the theatre, which was bothering the authorities.

-Qui Pro Quo's stage was the place where popular hits, monologues, and satirical scenes were born, including pieces popularising 'szmonces' – Jewish humour (Kazimierz Krukowski and Ludwik Lawiński were the most important performers of these pieces).
-The parodies quickly became the specialty of the theatre.
-Operas, fashionable dances, as well as the most important figures of public life were parodied there.
+Qui Pro Quo's stage was the place where popular hits, monologues, and satirical scenes were born, including pieces popularising ‘szmonces’ – Jewish humour (Kazimierz Krukowski and Ludwik Lawiński were the most important performers of these pieces).
+The parodies quickly became the speciality of the theatre.
+Operas and fashionable dances, as well as the most important figures of public life were parodied there.

 Qui Pro Quo gathered a group of staunch viewers, frequenting the place was considered to be in a good taste, and friendship with the artists was a sign of social ennoblement and belonging to the elite of the pre-war Poland.